As of October 2024:

 Chapters in Edited Collections:

 “Women’s Migration and Transnational Solidarity in the Twentieth Century,” in The Cambridge History of Global Migration, Volume II, co-authored with Johanna Leinonen, eds.
-Marcelo Borges and Madeline Hsu (in progress, 2022).
+Marcelo Borges and Madeline Hsu (Cambridge: Cambridge University Press, 2023).

 “From the Classroom to the Public: Engaging Students in Human Rights History,” in The Routledge History of Human Rights, eds.
 Jean Quataert and Lora Wildenthal (New York: Routledge, 2019), 638-649.